goodmike31/pl-asr-speech-data-survey/README.md

 # How to contribute to the Polish ASR speech datasets catalog
 ## 1. To report a bug in the catalog:
-* Open an [issue](https://github.com/goodmike31/pl-asr-speech-data-survey/issues), describe it and label it as "bug".
+* Open an [issue](https://github.com/goodmike31/pl-asr-speech-data-survey/issues), describe it, and label it as a "bug".
 * (alternatively) Leave a comment in the Google Sheet.

-## 2. To propose adding or modyfing catalog attributes:
+## 2. To propose adding or modifying catalog attributes:
 * Open an [issue](https://github.com/goodmike31/pl-asr-speech-data-survey/issues), describe your proposal (attribute name, meaning and motivation) and label it as "enhancement".
 * (alternatively) Leave a comment in the Google Sheet and describe your proposal.